cookiesncream716/helloWorld2/README.md

 this.updateText = function(){}
 ```

-7. Before writing the code inside the updateText function, create a variable to iterate through the greetings.
+7. Before writing the code inside the updateText function, create a variable to iterate through the greetings that will be created in the next step.
 Create it inside the build method but make it an instance variable so it is accessible outside of the build method.

 ```
 this.index = 0
 ```

-8. Create an array of greetings and have greeting’s text change when the button is clicked.
+8. In the updateText function, create an array of greetings and have greeting’s text change when the button is clicked.
 To do this, the greeting variable will need to become an instance variable.
-This is done by changing var greeting to this.greeting.
+This is done in the build method when creating the variable; instead of using var greeeting = " " use this.greeting = " ".
 Don’t forget to change greeting to this.greeting everywhere in the code.
 The visible property of this.greeting will also need to be changed to true.

 ```
 this.updateText = function(){